EOEPCA/deployment-guide/docs/building-blocks/operations.md

 # Operations Deployment Guide

 The **Operations** Building Block is the observability stack for an EOEPCA deployment.
-It gives operators a single place to see what the cluster is doing: metrics, logs, dashboards, and alerts, with Keycloak SSO in front of the UIs.
+It gives operators a single place to see what the cluster is doing: metrics, logs, dashboards, and alerts, with optional Keycloak SSO in front of the UIs.
 This guide walks through deploying it on a Kubernetes cluster.

 ---